 United States United States

-The United States rises three ranks to 52nd, still an overall very low, in the latest CCPI.
-The US receives a very low in the GHG Emissions, Renewable Energy, and Energy Use categories, though rates a medium in Climate Policy.
+As in the previous year, the US receives a very low in the GHG Emissions, Renewable Energy, and Energy Use categories.
+However, it receives a medium in Climate Policy.

 The US is among the 20 countries with the largest developed oil and gas reserves.
-It is also among the nine countries responsible for 90% of global coal production.
-Additionally, the US plans to increase its gas and coal production by more than 5% by 2030.
+It’s also among the nine countries responsible for 90% of global coal production.
+Moreover, the US plans to increase its gas and coal production by 2030.
 This is not compatible with the 1.5°C target.

 Key Outcomes